-The 5th annual Windward Islands Debating Competition (WIDC) hosted by the Sir Arthur Lewis Community College will take place on April 28-29.
+The Fifth Annual Windward Islands Debating Competition (WIDC), hosted by the Sir Arthur Lewis Community College, took place from Thursday April 28th to Friday April 29th, 2022.

-Participating colleges are the Dominica State College, TA Marryshaw of Grenada, the St. Vincent and the Grenadines Community College.
+Participating colleges included The Dominica State College, TA Marryshaw of Grenada, and The St. Vincent and The Grenadines Community College.
 The regional debating competition among community colleges in the Windward Islands takes place virtually after a one-year hiatus due to the global pandemic.

 The WIDC seeks to develop the research skills of students, refine their public speaking skills, and promote deeper engagement of tertiary level students.
-Further, the competition aims to inspire other college students and adults viewing and or interested in debating.— Chair, SALCC-WIDC Committee
+Further, the competition aims to inspire other college students and adults viewing and or interested in debating.

 - 2018: Team SALCC placed second overall and captured the prestigious Best Overall Speaker Award and the Best Speaker Award for Semi-Final 2 and the Finals debates, respectively.